pixelit-project/PixelIt/README.md

 ### **WORK IN PROGRESS**

+-   (foorschtbar) allow a Hostname as MQTT Server (Broker)
--   (o0shojo0o) add dashboard.css content in mainPage
+-   (o0shojo0o) add dashboard.css and pixel.js to repo
 -   (foorschtbar) switches now have the proper mouse pointer

 ### 0.3.3 (2021-05-18)